alvinwilta/cloudflare-worker-boilerplate/README.md

 ## License

-Copyright © 2023-present Alvin Wilta.
+Copyright © 2023-present by Alvin Wilta.
 This source code is licensed under the MIT license found in the [LICENSE](https://github.com/alvinwilta/cloudflare-worker-boilerplate/blob/main/LICENSE) file.